 Geoff Chappell - Software Analyst

 One evening last week I got into my head that since Windows was getting ever more insistent that I should reboot my laptop to complete the installation of who know’s what updates even though a week surely hadn’t yet passed since Microsoft last put me through this disruption of shutting down my work, I would better change the irritation into opportunity.
-I anyway had a growing list of experiments that I had long put off because they too would require a few restarts.
-Now might as well be their time.
+Since I anyway had a growing list of experiments that I had long put off because they too would require a few restarts, now might as well be their time.
 Part of this exercise had me open the Event Viewer to confirm the several expected signs of the reconfigurations I was trying out and to check that my intended changes hadn’t triggered any unexpected complaints.